apollographql/federation/docs/source/federation-spec.md

 }
 ```

-The `import` argument lets you import external definitions into your namespace, so they are not prefixed.
+The `import` argument enables you to import external definitions into your namespace, so they are not prefixed.

 ```graphql
     schema